pcdshub/happi/docs/source/device.rst

-While you are free to play around with the device attributes, when loading the object into the database you will need to make sure that all of the :attr:`.Device.mandatory_information` has been entered, otherwise the client will reject the device.
+While you are free to play around with the device attributes, when loading the object into the database you will need to make sure that all of the :attr:`.Device.mandatory_info` has been entered, otherwise the client will reject the device.

 Device